What Is Acupuncture?

 How Does Acupuncture Work?

-Some people notice reduced pain, less muscle guarding, and easier movement after treatment.
-Even so, results vary.
-Acupuncture usually works best when it supports an active rehabilitation plan rather than replacing exercise and movement-based care.
+Some people feel less pain, less muscle guarding, or easier movement after treatment.
+However, results vary.
+For most musculoskeletal problems, acupuncture works best when it supports an active plan.
+That plan may include strength work, mobility, load management, and clear advice.

 Does Acupuncture Hurt?

 Most people feel little more than a brief prick as the needle enters the skin.
-After insertion, you may notice mild aching, tingling, warmth, or heaviness.
-These sensations are usually short-lived and are monitored during treatment.
+You may then feel mild aching, warmth, heaviness, or tingling.
+These feelings are usually short-lived and should be monitored during treatment.

 What Conditions May Acupuncture Help?